k80ambrose/bridge/README.md

 # bridge
-website for uchicago bridge club
+this is a website for the uchicago bridge club